christophe-cerin/Ecoindex-Revisited/README.md

 Max Root Mean Square Error: 65.88938579204769
 ```

 Anyway, please, read first the headers of Python programs for usage.
 You may also play with some internal variables.
-This is the case for the `ComputeRMSE*.py` files that compute the Root Mean Square Error (RMSE)  between the historical EcoIndex values and the other methods (also known as lsh-knn, random projection, and collinearity).
+This is the case for the `ComputeRMSE*.py` files that compute the Root Mean Square Error (RMSE)  between the historical eco_index values and the other methods (also known as lsh-knn, random projection, and collinearity).
 File `ComputeRMSE_other.py` compute the RMSE for the new methods only.
 Here is an example of the execution of this program:

 ```
 $ python ComputeRMSE_other.py